mariolambrette/AnimalTrackR/README.md

 ### First Usage:

 AnimalTrackR relies heavily on python to execute image processing tasks.
-Specifically, it uses a python 3.9 conda.
-This means that when you first install the package you will need to run the following command to create this environment:
+Specifically, it uses a python 3.9 conda environment.
+This means that when you first install the package you will need to run the following command to create the environment:

 ``` r